Skip to content

 }

-The higher input density supplies detail before resizing.
+Higher input density supplies detail before resizing.
 It does not justify an unnecessarily large final PNG.

-• Verify the exact pixel dimensions in file properties.
+• Exact pixel dimensions in file properties

-Convert a folder with consistent settingsGetCompress
+Folder with consistent settingsGetCompress

 Inspect or adjust vector artworkInkscape